tonikelope/coronapoker/docs/TESTING.md

 zero and writes `summary.csv`, `summary.json` and full phase logs under the printed `target/certification/<timestamp>` directory.
 Do not infer success from a live JVM, CPU use, Maven `BUILD SUCCESS`, or an incomplete continuation run.
+Every invocation without `-Seed` generates and prints a fresh base seed, which is also stored in both summaries.
+Replay a failure with the reported `-Seed <value>`; do not replace the failing seed until the defect is fixed.
+Fresh entropy varies both harness schedules and the production-code paths they exercise, so it can expose defects on either side of that boundary.
+After that replay is green, rerun the affected scenario with a fresh seed.
+If the fix touches shared code or can affect other phases, restart the complete certification with another fresh seed.
+A release certificate always comes from a complete run from the beginning without `-Seed`; continuation evidence alone cannot certify a release.
 Bot statistical quality is deliberately absent unless explicitly requested with `-IncludeBotQuality` after bot AI/evaluation changes.